hskingr/DFESW12_FP_Cars_API/README.md

 ### Things to Know

-I have succesfully deployed this project on multiple machines and accessed the frontend through the provided IP address and Port.
+I have successfully deployed this project on multiple machines and accessed the frontend through the provided IP address and Port.

 ### docker-compose (recommended)
 <br>